 Daniel Goleman (1946) is a Ph.D. graduate in psychology from Harvard University.
-He is also the founder of the five components of emotional intelligence.
+He is also the founder of the Emotional Leadership styles and the five components of emotional intelligence.
 It is the ability to perceive emotions so as to assist though, to understand emotions and emotional knowledge, and to reflectively regulate emotions so as to promote emotional and intellectual growth.

 Daniel Goleman biography

 During his performance in high school, Daniel Goleman has received a scholarship from Alfred P. Sloan Foundation and went to Amherst College.
 However, due to cultural differences, Daniel Goleman returned to California where he studied anthropology.
 Even though he had returned to California, he graduated in Amherst by writing his honours paper on mental health in historical, anthropological and social perspectives.

 After graduation, The Ford Foundation has given Daniel Goleman a scholarship and he went to Harvard University where he studied clinical psychology.
 Daniel Goleman was driven by studying the human mind from an interdisciplinary perspective.
 With the help of his mentor and a Harvard pre-doctoral traveling fellowship, Daniel Goleman studied the ancient systems of psychology and accompanying meditations practices of Asian religions.
 After receiving a post-doctoral grant from the Social Science Research, Daniel Goleman continued his study and wrote his first book The Meditative Mind.
 The book summarizes his research on meditation.